LunarG/VulkanSamples/README.md

 # Vulkan Ecosystem Components

-This project provides the Khronos official ICD loader and validation layers for Vulkan developers on Windows and Linux.
+This project provides the Khronos official Vulkan ICD desktop loader and the Vulkan validation layers for Windows, Linux, and Android.

 ## CI Build Status
 | Platform | Build Status |